kipcole9/elixir_timezone_rfc/README.md

 1. Time is measured in the same way for all calendars as a continuous 24-hour period starting at 0:0:0.0 representing midnight.
 This is not the canonical representation for calendars such as the [Hebrew calendar](https://en.wikipedia.org/wiki/Zmanim), or the [Hindu calendar](https://en.wikipedia.org/wiki/Hindu_units_of_time) or for any calendar whose day does not start at midnight.

-2. The current `DateTime.diff/2` and the proposed `DateTime.diff/3` have no leap second awareness and may therefore provide an inaccurate result.
+2. The current `DateTime.diff/2` and the proposed `DateTime.diff/3` have no [leap second](https://en.wikipedia.org/wiki/Leap_second) awareness and may therefore provide an inaccurate result.
+As of June 2018, the error in difference between a date in January 1972 (when leap seconds were introduced) and a date in June 2018 is no more than 27 seconds.

 ## Defining the timezone provider module